Nee Sneham

 Nee Sneham (Your friendship) is a 2002 Indian Telugu-language romantic drama film directed by Paruchuri Murali, and written and produced by M. S. Raju on Sumanth Art Productions banner.
 The film stars Uday Kiran, Aarti Agarwal, and Jatin Grewal.

-Nee Sneham released on 1 November 2002 and was successful at the box office.
-The soundtrack composed by R. P. Patnaik became quite popular and was critical in the success of the film.
+Nee Sneham released on 1 November 2002.
+The soundtrack composed by R. P. Patnaik became quite popular.
 Uday Kiran received his second nomination for Filmfare Award for Best Actor – Telugu for the film.
-It was remade in Bengali as Premi (2004) and in Odia as Mu Tote Love Karuchi (2007).
+The film was a moderate success at the box office.